mayur1710/Covid-19-Impact-Analysis-Dashboard/README.md

-# COVID-19 Dashboard
+# COVID-19 Impact Analysis Dashboard

-A real-time dashboard to visualize COVID-19 statistics, commodities usage (Mask, Sanitizer, Oxygen), and regional zone data.
-This project uses Plotly, Dash, and Bootstrap to create an interactive web application displaying pandemic data across states.
+This web application provides a comprehensive and interactive dashboard for visualizing COVID-19 statistics across different states.
+The dashboard includes real-time data visualizations such as total cases, active cases, recovered cases, deaths, and commodity usage (Mask, Sanitizer, Oxygen) along with zone-wise distributions.

+The project utilizes **Dash** for the web framework, **Plotly** for interactive visualizations, and **Pandas** for data manipulation.
+The dashboard is styled with **Bootstrap** for a responsive and modern look.

 ## Project Overview

-This web application provides insights into the COVID-19 situation, displaying total cases, active cases, recovered cases, and deaths for each state.
-Additionally, users can view graphs for different commodities such as masks, sanitizers, and oxygen.
-The dashboard also includes a pie chart to visualize the distribution of different COVID-19 zones (Red, Blue, Green, Orange).
+The dashboard allows users to explore:
+- COVID-19 statistics like total, active, recovered, and deceased cases across states.
+- Usage data of key commodities like masks, sanitizers, and oxygen.
+- Zone-wise COVID-19 impact (Red Zone, Blue Zone, Green Zone, Orange Zone).

 ## Features
-- Total, Active, Recovered, and Deceased COVID-19 case counts.
+- **COVID-19 Data**: Displays data for each state with the total, active, recovered, and deceased cases.
-- Line and Bar charts for COVID-19 commodity data (Mask, Sanitizer, Oxygen).
+- **Commodity Usage Graphs**: Visualizes commodity usage (Mask, Sanitizer, Oxygen) over time.
-- Pie chart to display regional distribution (Red Zone, Blue Zone, Green Zone, Orange Zone).
-- Bootstrap-based responsive layout.
+- **State-wise Statistics**: Bar charts and line graphs displaying state-specific data.
+- **COVID-19 Zones**: Pie charts that show the distribution of different zones (Red, Blue, Green, Orange).
+- **Responsive Design**: The dashboard is fully responsive and uses Bootstrap for a smooth user experience on both desktop and mobile.

 ## Technologies Used
-- **Python**: Programming language used for the backend.
+- **Python**: Main programming language used.
-- **Dash**: Web framework for building interactive web applications.
+- **Dash**: Framework used to build the interactive web application.
-- **Plotly**: Data visualization library for generating graphs and charts.
+- **Plotly**: Data visualization library used for generating the graphs and charts.
-- **Pandas**: Data manipulation and analysis library used for handling CSV data.
+- **Pandas**: Library used to load and manipulate the dataset.
-- **Bootstrap**: CSS framework for responsive layout and styling.
+- **Bootstrap**: Frontend framework for creating a responsive and aesthetically pleasing design.

 ## Setup Instructions